Tanweth/MySteam-Powered/README.md

 * You can modify the CSS used by MySteam Powered from the normal stylesheets list under each theme.
 The file is named mysteam.css.

 ## Known Issues

-* The code for handling when the Steam network is down is largely theoretical.
-Steam's network is rarely down, and if it is down it is rarely down for very long, so I haven't been able to test it in a "live" downtime scenario.
-It should work, but it could go a bit wild. :P

 * A user is not shown as in-game if he is currently playing a non-Steam game.
 This is due to how the Steam Web API works, and unfortunately there is no fix unless Valve decides to return this feature (in 2013 the API used to recognize non-Steam games).